 This course is designed to equip students with the practical skills of strategic fundraising and development, and to provide them with practice in applying these newly acquired skills.

-Prerequisite: COMM 251 and COMM 351, or permission of department chair.
+Prerequisite: COMM 251 or COMM 251W and COMM 351, or permission of department chair.

 Offered: As needed.